Updated January 19, 2018

 See something?
 Say something.

 Safety of our campuses and community are the top priority.
 Informed, alert communities play a critical role in keeping our campus safe.
 Suspicious activity is any observed behavior that could indicate criminal activity.
-This includes, but is not limited to:

 - Unusual items or situations: a person wandering the halls, not on the main skyway; a package or luggage is unattended; a window or door is open that is usually closed; or other out-of-the-ordinary situations.